bsbludwig/rastair/README.md

 In general, you can use `--help` on all `rastair` sub-commands to get detailed instructions on the available options.

+## Utility scripts
+`rastair` is designed to process (relatively) raw files into a format that is useful for downstream analysis.
+Any plotting and summarising is meant to happen downstream of `rastair`.
+We provide a number of convenience R scripts in the `scripts` directory.
+Currently, these include:

+- plot_mbias.R : This takes the output of `rastair mbias` and generates a figure of OT/OB conversion per read position.
+It also calculates suggested cut-off parameters for `--nOT` and `--nOB` to use in `rastair call`.
+This script optionally depends on the [ggplot2](https://ggplot2.tidyverse.org/) library for making figures
+- calculate_conversion.R : Generate a summary statistic for the conversion rate in a genomic region

 # Notes
 ## Soft-clipping option syntax
 The correction of "m-bias", ie the loss of conversion around read ends, is an important aspect of several rastair sub-commands (e.g. `call`, `bed2pat`).
 The command-line argument for this was inspired by [MethylDackel](https://github.com/dpryan79/MethylDackel).